 Study the Searcher and SearchNode classes and explain how they enable us to easily apply different search algorithms to different problems.

 Object-Oriented Problem Solving: Suppose you wish to develop a problem-solving engine for a collection of related problems.
 However, you are unsure as to the best problem solving technique and will likely need to experiment with several.
 What would be the first classes you would design and why?
 (Hint: The Searcher and SearchNode classes were developed from a similar need.
 How can you generalize from this example?
 That is, for problem solving beyond search, how would you describe the general classes you would need for a good object-oriented approach?
 This exercise encourages you to generalize from the previous exercise.)

 Breadth-First Search Implementation: Implement a Queue class.
-BreadthFirstSearcher.cc contains the breadth-first search algorithm outlined in comments.
+BreadthFirstSearcher.java contains the breadth-first search algorithm outlined in comments.
 Complete the implementation and test the implementation with each of your SearchNode classes.

 Breadth-First Search Experimentation: Measure the time and node count performance of your breadth-first search implementation on your scalable problem.
 For randomly generated problems, measure several runs and report the median value.
 Plot problem size versus runtime from the smallest size up to the largest size that usually terminates in less than one minute.

 Depth-First Search Implementation: Implement a Stack class.
-DepthFirstSearcher.cc contains the depth-first search algorithm outlined in comments.
+DepthFirstSearcher.java contains the depth-first search algorithm outlined in comments.
 Complete the implementation and test the implementation with your PegSolitaireNode class.

 Repeated States: Perform depth-first search with the BucketsNode class.
 You will observe that search is unsuccessful.
 Given enough time, it will terminate with an error.
-What do you observe?
+Which error is reported?
 Modify your code (temporarily) to print the node being expanded.
 What do you notice about the sequence of nodes being expanded?
 How does this explain the error?
 Does this problem manifest itself with your scalable search problem?

 Extra: Devise a way to avoid infinite loops in depth-first search and thoroughly describe the tradeoffs it makes in time and space complexity, optimality, and completeness.